-Once you’ve got yourself in this position, remember to take it easy.
 It will be more difficult for you to move in a flowing motion if you are very tight.
-As a result, your ability to produce power and make contact will be adversely impacted.

 This will happen at the same time as you’re getting your body ready in the batter’s box and preparing to hit with the bat.
 Once you get it down, you may work on it on the sidelines during practice until you are confident.
 Place the bat’s handle over the eight fingers on each of your two hands to begin (minus the thumbs, of course).
 Afterwards, take your fingers and wrap them around the baseball bat.
 When holding the bat, avoid holding it in the palms of your hands.
 Performing this action will prevent you from correctly rotating your wrists throughout the swing.

 Although you can raise your hands somewhat (a technique known as “choking up”), avoid getting your hands too high on the handle.
 Your dominant hand should be placed on top of your non-dominant hand when you are writing (i.e. right hand on top of left hand for right-handed hitters).